 10 Ways To Improve Your Production For 2015

 Year 2015 is here.
-Make improving your music production skills your new year resolution with this 10 ways.
+Make improving your music production skills your new year resolution with these 10 ways.

-1 – Learn How To Use Compressor Seriously
+1 – Learn How To Use a Compressor Seriously

 Compressors are often taken for granted.
 No, you can’t just push and twist knobs around randomly hoping to get a great sound.
 For this year, take up the challenge to properly learn compressors on your software.
 Many people think compressors are used to make tracks sound louder.
 But a compressor isn’t a tool to make your signal louder – its much more than that.

 As its name implies, a ‘compressor’ actually compresses your signal level, which is essentially actually lowering your signal volume instead of increasing the volume.
 Basically, the job of a compressor is to tame peak that your audio track might have.
 An example scenario when compressors can come really handy is when your vocal track gets drowned among your other instrumental track.
 A compressor can help bring your vocals back up while using it on the other instrumental tracks can help tame the peaks.